 Robert Byrnes has been providing massage therapy in a professional setting since 1994, and integrates several modalities for a unique treatment that is individualized to each client's needs.
 He provides therapeutic treatments by appointment in his Phoenix, Arizona office: 602-334-1919.

-In Traditional Thai Massage, you are fully clothed in loose-fitting, comfortable clothing.
-Additionally, this massage is performed on a mat on the floor, and no oil or lotion is normally applied.
+In Traditional Thai massage, you are fully clothed in loose-fitting, comfortable clothing, and no oil or lotion is normally applied.
+Thai massage is traditionally performed on a mat on the floor, however, I now only offer a modified Table Thai massage.
 The treatment consists of passive, yoga-like stretches, with rhythmic compression along specific "Sen" energy lines and muscles in the body.
 We also make the use of precise acupressure points along these "Sen" lines.
 The Thai massage treatment flows beautifully along the body with profound healing effects.